MicrosoftDocs/well-architected/well-architected/services/azure-service-fabric-well-architected-framework.md

 The following sections cover design considerations and configuration recommendations, specific to Azure Service Fabric and security.

 When discussing security with Azure Service Fabric, it's important to distinguish between *cluster security* and *workload security*.
-Cluster reliability is the domain of a Service Fabric cluster admin, while workload reliability is the responsibility of a developer.
+Cluster security is a shared responsibility between the Service Fabric cluster admin and their resource provider, while workload security is the domain of a developer.
 Azure Service Fabric has considerations and recommendations for both of these roles.

 In the **design checklist** and **list of recommendations** below, call-outs are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.

-For more information about Azure Service Fabric cluster security, check out [Service Fabric cluster security scenarios](/azure/service-fabric/service-fabric-cluster-security). <!-- Tom comment: There are probably lots of good links to hunt for the SF docs here.
-Is this a good pick?
-Should I put more? -->
+For more information about Azure Service Fabric cluster security, check out [Service Fabric cluster security scenarios](/azure/service-fabric/service-fabric-cluster-security).

-For more information about Azure Service Fabric workload security, reference [Service Fabric application and service security](/azure/service-fabric/service-fabric-application-and-service-security). <!-- Tom comment: Same as above.
-There are probably lots of good links to put here -->
+For more information about Azure Service Fabric workload security, reference [Service Fabric application and service security](/azure/service-fabric/service-fabric-application-and-service-security).

 ### Design checklist